 ACCESSING YOUR PERSONAL DATA:

-We have access to the following data via a secure online system; your name, date of birth, gender, nationality and course details.
+We have access to the following data via a secure online system; your name, date of birth, gender, ethnicity, nationality and course details.
 We can access this information to input alongside your case notes to ensure accurate case management and effective anonymised statistical reporting.

 Do you give your permission for us to use your student ID number to access this information?
 Yes, I give my permission for the Advice & Support Team to access this information.